carpentries/instructor-training/episodes/12-homework.md

 works and the importance of creating a positive classroom environment.
 We also introduced the idea of lesson study and gave some opportunities to practice teaching.
 Tomorrow we will continue our discussions of how we build teaching skill and will have more chances for practice and feedback.
-We will also look in some depth at how the Carpentries operate to prepare you for the logistics of teaching a workshop.
+We will also look in some depth at how The Carpentries operates to prepare you for the logistics of teaching a workshop.

 To prepare for tomorrow, please: